 Make Your Bed More Comfortable

-Relegated to a futon, air mattress, or pull-out couch?
+Relegated to a futon, air mattress, or pull-out couch during your visit?
 There are a few things you can do to make your sleeping arrangement more comfortable.
 Air mattresses get colder than real beds (the air inside cools overnight, making you chilly).
 Pad it with extra blankets, or use a sleep sack, which is easy to pack and provides a ton of warmth.

-Push the air mattress up against the wall if possible so your pillows don’t fall off while you sleep, and put a blanket or a yoga mat underneath the mattress to make it less noisy when you move around.
+If possible, move the air mattress up against the wall so your pillows don’t fall off while you sleep.
+Also, put a blanket or a yoga mat underneath the mattress to make it less noisy when you move around.
+Packing an inflatable sleeping pad is an easy solution to make futons or rock-hard mattresses more comfortable.

-Even if you’re staying in a great guest room, most normal bedrooms don’t come with blackout curtains like those you’ll find at hotels, so be sure to pack an eye mask that will block out light.
-This mask is contoured to allow for eye movement during sleep, but still prevents light from getting in.
+Even if you’re staying in a great guest room, most normal bedrooms don’t come with blackout curtains like those you’ll find at hotels, so be sure to pack an eye mask that will block out light to help you sleep past dawn.

 Earplugs are also essential if you’re a light sleeper (or just go to bed earlier/get up later than other people in the house).
+We recommend Earpeace, earplugs that are specially designed for sleeping.
 Or bring a travel-sized white noise machine if you really want to drown out the world.

 Don’t Forget to Breathe